-3 title games QBs share similar draft history
+3 title game quarterbacks have similar draft history

 The Broncos did it twice, taking Jay Cutler in 2006 after making it to the AFC title game with Jake Plummer the previous season, and then Paxton Lynch in 2016 after winning the Super Bowl in Peyton Manning’s final season before retirement.

-The Texans did it in 2017, trading up for Deshaun Watson after making it to the playoffs the previous year with Brock Osweiler, and the Packers did it this past season when they took Jordan Love.
+The Texans did it in 2017, trading up for Deshaun Watson after making it to the playoffs the previous year with Brock Osweiler, and the Packers did it this past season when they drafted Jordan Love.

 TOM TERRIFIC: Tom Brady can join some illustrious company with a win this week for another Super Bowl appearance.
-Brady is appearing in his staggering 14th conference title game in 19 seasons as a starter when Tampa Bay visits Green Bay on Sunday.
+Brady will appear in his staggering 14th conference title game in 19 seasons as a starter when Tampa Bay visits Green Bay on Sunday.

-Brady won nine of those previous 13 conference title games when he was in New England and can become the first football player to appear in 10 NFL title games with a win.
+Brady won nine of those previous 13 conference championship games when he was in New England and can become the first football player to appear in 10 NFL title games with a win.

-Only a handful of players have made it to the championship round in Major League Baseball or the NBA, including some of the most iconic names in both sports.
+Only a handful of players have made it to the championship round 10 times in Major League Baseball or the NBA, including some of the most iconic names in both sports.

 Yogi Berra has the most with 14 World Series appearances, followed by Mickey Mantle (12), Whitey Ford (11), and Babe Ruth, Joe DiMaggio and Elston Howard (10 each).